Calculation of LTV

 It is a summary metric, often used in the following contexts:

-Evaluating the profitability of a channel or customer segment
+Assessing the profitability of a channel or customer segment

 Monitoring the overall performance of a business model (notably in SaaS or e-commerce)